pli01/k8s-cluster-api-starter/openstack/deploy/README.md

 # create workload cluster

-Create the workload cluster, from the previous template (capi-quickstart.yaml)
+Create the workload cluster, from the previous template (ex: capi-quickstart.yaml)

+To be ready, the workload cluster must have a CNI installed and the openstack controller manager must access the openstack API (with http_proxy if needed)

 ```
 kubectl apply -f capi-quickstart.yaml

+# configure CNI and openstack controller manager to use http_proxy
+bash configure_cluster.sh capi-quickstart

 # follow the deployment of the cluster
 kubectl get machine -A